Portland man part of fabled B-29 bomber crew

 Navigator not first choice

-Cramer had not planned on becoming an Air Force navigator.
+Cramer had not planned on becoming an navigator.
 In fact, he hadn't planned on enlisting in the military at all.
 He was an 18-year-old at the University of Oregon when the Japanese bombed Pearl Harbor on Dec.
 7, 1941, and the entire world changed.

-Cramer continued his studies until the fall of 1942, and then enrolled in the Army Air Force cadet program.
+Cramer continued his studies until the fall of 1942, and then enrolled in the Army Air Corp cadet program.
 He received his orders and left on a troop train on Feb.
 26, 1943, three days after his 20th birthday.
 His first stop was for basic training at a facility that was hastily erected on the county fairgrounds in Fresno, California.

 After academic training in Ellensburg, Washington, Cramer returned to California, where he received preflight training in Santa Ana, primary flight training in King City, and basic flight training in Bakersfield.
 He washed out as a pilot by spinning a plane during a landing at Williams Field near Chandler, Arizona — in full view of a general who happened to be visiting.